yanntt4/poisonous_mushroom_prediction_kaggle/README.md

 - Improve prediction

-- Implement modifications as in car price prediction (lightboost model, stacking, all classes defined in specific file)
+- Implement modifications as in car price prediction (lightboost and catboosting models, stacking, all classes defined in specific file)